agniveshsp/Reddit-to-Telegram-Bot/README.md

 ## How to Use
 1. Clone or Download the script.
+2. install the requirements from the requirements.txt
-2. Configure the Config.ini file with your channel id,bot api and subreddits.
+3. Configure the Config.ini file with your channel id,bot api and subreddits.
 4. Set the Script to run at specified intervals on your local device or cloud.
 ---
 #####  Notes